 Additionally, most salespeople do not reach maximum productivity until at least year three or four on a job – so if you have someone who has never lasted three years, they don’t even know what maximum productivity looks like.

-Senior Salesperson: Here’s the one that too many people misunderstand or fake.
+Here’s the one that too many people misunderstand or fake.
 A “Senior Salesperson,” to me, is one with fifteen years or more in sales, with progressive experience and achievement.
-At least eight of those years should be spent at one company with a successful (quota or well above) track record, and promotions can also come into play.
+At least eight of those years should be spent at one company with a successful (quota or well above) track record.
+Promotions can also come into play.
 Outside of that eight-year stint, you need other success as well (if you have multiple companies in your fifteen years); if all your success is with one company, your skills might not be transferable.
-Yet, I see salespeople all the time with short careers and short tenures who refer to themselves as “senior salespeople.”
+Yet, I see salespeople all the time with short careers and short tenures who refer to themselves as “senior salespeople”.
 If you want to be a senior salesperson (with all the money, perks, and opportunities that entails), you have to put in the work; it’s as simple as that.